 Keep in mind that dogs don’t need to bathe as much as people do.
 Too much bathing can dry out your dog’s skin.
 It also removes the natural oils that help keep your dog’s coat healthy and prevent dandruff.
 Talk to your veterinarian about how often you should give your dog a bath.

-Shampoo, a tub, and a towel are really all you need to give a dog a bath, but you can go a little crazy buying specialized items.
-Here are the basics on dog bathing supplies.
+Shampoo, a tub, and a towel are really all you need to bathe a dog, but you can go a little crazy buying specialized items.
+Here are the basics of dog bathing supplies.

 Don’t reach for the shampoo in your own bathroom.
 It may contain fragrances or other ingredients that can irritate their skin and cause an upset tummy if accidentally ingested.
 Instead, choose a brand that’s made for dogs and designed to give them the best possible cleaning with minimal skin irritation.
 If you’re confused by all of the options available, you can check with your veterinarian or a groomer about a good choice for your dog.

 If your dog’s skin is especially dry, sensitive, or itchy, you can ask your veterinarian if a medicated shampoo might be helpful.
 There are a lot of varieties targeted toward different issues.
 Your dog could also have a common skin condition causing the issue, which may need to be properly diagnosed and treated.

 While you don’t necessarily need to use conditioner on your dog, it can help keep that coat soft and silky, which is great for cuddle-time!
 Conditioner is also useful if your dog’s fur is longer and prone to matting.
 It can smooth, soften, and detangle the hair, making brushing afterward easier and less stressful for you and your dog.